Political party strength in U.S. states: Gallup

-On December 17, 2020, Gallup polling found that 31% of Americans identified as Democrats, 25% identified as Republicans, and 41% as Independent.
-Additionally, polling showed that 50% are either "Democrats or Democratic leaners" and 39% are either "Republicans or Republican leaners" when Independents were asked, "do you lean more to the Democratic Party or the Republican Party?"
+On Gallup's historical trend tracking through 2024, an average of 28% of Americans identified as Democrats, 28% identified as Republicans, and 43% as Independent.
+Additionally, when independents were prompted on their political leanings, 45% identified as Democrats or Democratic leaners, while 46% identified as Republicans or Republican leaners.

-In 2018, the number of competitive states according to opinion polling dropped down to 10, the lowest number since 2008.
-From 2017 to 2018, New Hampshire, Nevada, and Pennsylvania moved from competitive to lean Democratic, while West Virginia, Louisiana, and Indiana moved from competitive to lean Republican, and Nebraska moved from lean Republican to competitive.
+In 2023, the number of competitive states according to opinion polling dropped down to 10, the lowest number since 2008.
+From 2023 to 2024, Wisconsin, Nevada, and Pennsylvania moved from competitive to lean Republican, while Virginia, New Mexico, and Colorado moved from competitive to lean Democratic, and Nebraska moved from lean Republican to competitive.

 As of 2018, Massachusetts was the most Democratic state, with 56% of residents identifying as Democrats, while only 27% of residents identified as Republicans.
-However, it is important to note that Washington D.C. (while not a state) has 3 electoral votes and 76% of residents identify as Democrats, while 6% identify as Republicans.
+Washington D.C. (while not a state) has 3 electoral votes and 76% of residents identify as Democrats, while 6% identify as Republicans.
 Wyoming was the most Republican state, with 59% of residents identifying as Republicans, and only 25% of residents identifying as Democrats.